 If you are sick of constantly cleaning up pet hair, then you need to reduce how much your pet sheds.

-- Include Omega 3 and 6 fatty acids in their diet
+2. Include Omega 3 and 6 fatty acids

-- Bathe no more than once per month (unless it’s absolutely required), as over-grooming can dry the skin and remove oils from the coat
+Bathe no more than once per month (unless it’s absolutely required), as over-grooming can dry the skin and remove oils from the coat.
+Spot cleaning may be necessary when your dog gets dirty, but you should avoid doing a full bath with shampoo more than once per month.

 These handy-dandy tools are designed to help you rid your home of annoying pet fur.
 Each has its own benefits and shortcomings, but they all do a pretty decent job of pet hair removal.
 Here are the top pet hair removal tools.
 We picked our favourite out of the bunch too!